Our Mission Statement

-The Bachelor of Arts in Dance is for students seeking a broad and rich background in both theory and practice.
-The degree is designed to foster the skills, understanding, and discipline of young dance artists.
-Our faculty, all have established professional and diverse artistic backgrounds.
-They are united in their dedication to teaching each student as an individual.
-As we strive to educate, inspire, and motivate, our nurturing, yet rigorous, environment offers our dance majors many opportunities to develop their unique potential.
-The performance-based curriculum includes an intensive training in Ballet, Modern/Contemporary Dance, and Dance Composition; complemented by Improvisation, Dance History, Kinesiology, Pedagogy, Jazz and diverse performance experiences.
+The Bachelor of Arts in Dance is for developing artists seeking a broad and rich background in both theory and practice.
+The degree is designed to foster the skills, understanding, and discipline of our developing dance artists.
+Our faculty are united in their dedication to teaching each student as an individual.
+We take pride in keeping our classes small to provide this type of differentiated feedback.
+Our robust B.A. in Dance curriculum includes intensive training in ballet, modern/contemporary dance, and composition classes through a lens of Cultural Competency and Advocacy; complemented by improvisation, dance history, kinesiology, pedagogy, Hip Hop styles, African American concert dance history, Jazz, conditioning for performing artists, and yoga.
+Throughout the year our dance majors have up to seven unique performance opportunities.
+Based in Mindfulness practices, our nurturing, yet rigorous, environment offers our dance majors many transformative experiences to develop their unique artistry.
 Our graduating students leave prepared technically and creatively to pursue work in dance and related areas.

 Our program is committed to fostering a full experience for each of our students.
 We mindfully respect and value students of every race/ethnicity, age, ability, sexual orientation, gender, gender identity, socioeconomic status, geography, citizenship status, body type, political view, and religion.
 Each of our student’s unique experiences, beliefs and values brings an awareness and consciousness that contributes greatly to our community of learners.
 We are continuously evolving our program, policies, and practices to ensure that all individuals are supported, nurtured, and thriving.

 The O.C Register profiles preparations for 'Fall Dance Theatre: Momentum,' including guest choreographer Yoshita Sakuraba.